NetRiseInc/zerolens-action-test-repo/README.md

 This repository is a **minimal, self-contained example** demonstrating how to scan a compiled binary with [ZeroLens](https://www.netrise.io/products/zerolens) from a GitHub Actions workflow.

 > **Why this repo?**
-> We frequently get asked _"What does a **good** ZeroLens workflow look like?"_.
+> We frequently get asked _"What does a ZeroLens workflow look like?"_.
 Rather than pasting snippets in chat, we built a tiny C program, wired up a build step, and added the official `netriseinc/zerolens-action` so you can copy-paste and go.

 ---